Analysis of the strong decays of the $Y(4660)$ in tetraquark scenario via the QCD sum rules: Introduction

 \section{Introduction}

-Recently, a number of charmonium-like states have been observed \cite{PDG}, which cannot be accommodated in the traditional quark model comfortably.
+In past years, a number of charmonium-like states have been observed \cite{PDG}, which cannot be accommodated in the traditional quark model comfortably.
 They play an important role in understanding the QCD long distance dynamics and have inspired extensive researches, especially the complicated $Y$ states.
 In the present study, we will focus on the $Y(4660)$ in the tetraquark scenario.

 The $Y(4660)$ was observed firstly by the Belle collaboration in the process $e^+e^-\rightarrow\pi^+\pi^-\psi(\rm 2S)$ in 2007 \cite{Belle-Y4660-2007} and later confirmed by the Belle, BaBar and BESIII collaborations \cite{BaBar-Y4660-2012,Belle-Y4660-2014,BESIII-Y4660-2021,BESIII-Y4660-2023}.
 The masses and widths of the $Y(4660)$ and related states from different experiments are presented in Table \ref{experiment}.